 ABOUT HSS

 Central Kitsap Homeschool Strings offers weekly instruction in violin, viola, cello, bass, and harp for students ages 8 and above, for all ability levels, from beginner to advanced.
-Classes meet Tuesdays at the Connection Point Church of the Nazarene.
+Classes meet Tuesdays at the Central Kitsap Church of Christ.

 Poulsbo, WA 98370